- About the Library

 Russian philanthropists, scientists, writers and public figures played a vital role in forming the Research Library’s vast and unique collection of books.
 Book collections of G.A.
 Stroganov, V.A.
 Zhukovsky, S.M.
 Golitsyn, A.V.
 Nikitenko, V.A.
 Manaccein, G.K.
 Tyumentsev, M. V. Surin, and many others are the foundation of the library collections.
-There are about 124,000 rare books kept in the stock.
+There are about 126,000 rare books kept in the stock.
 The Library collections include Slavic, Eastern- and Western European manuscript books of the 19th and 20th centuries, rare printed Russian and Western European editions of the 14th - 20th centuries, books with autographs of famous figures of science and culture of Russia, and original paintings.
 The Library has in its keeping 21 private book collections, and 25 archives (G.N.
 Potanin, P.I.
 Makushin, N.I.
 Naumov and others).
 In the 1920s-1950s the Library received a free copy of any printed material published in Russia.
 Currently the Library collection has about 3.7 million printed documents of different types and in different languages.
 They are books, journals and magazines, newspapers, maps, posters, sheet music, audiovisual materials and disks (CD-ROM).
-These include 3 169 985 scientific publications, 428 666 educational materials, there are 2 135 467 printed books, 870 573 titles of journals among them.
 The Library’s book collection regularly increases due to purchase of books, annual subscriptions to periodicals, and due to the contributions of individuals and charitable funds.
 Annually the Library buys about 12-15 thousand documents including approximately 10 thousand printed books.

 Electronic documents have become an important part of the stock in the last few years.
 Readers have access to 50-60 local and remote databases including full-text databases.
-They include up to 60 million abstracts, 3 million dissertations, 320,000 book titles, 45,500 journals, and 4 million legal documents.
+They include abstracts, dissertations, book titles, journals, and legal documents.
 Such a great variety of documents significantly widens choices for information support of the University’s educational and research activity.

 A group of leading specialists of the Library jointly with the University teaching staff is involved in forming the Library’s collections in subject areas.